Behind Allahabad High Court denying protection to inter-faith couples – UP’s anti-conversion law

 In 2023, the Allahabad advocate’s clients got married in an Islamic ceremony against the wishes of their parents – from whom they now seek protection.
 After the ceremony, the woman converted to Islam by signing an affidavit of her conversion before a notary, a state-appointed official who witnesses signatures in legal documents.
 But this method is not recognised by the 2021 law.

 “This law is only increasing criminality,” said the advocate.
 “People have not stopped converting.
-Ninety of conversions these days are still happening through notaries.
+Ninety nine per cent of conversions these days are still happening through notaries.
 The administration should look into this.”

 The protracted process